zzzprojects/learn-orm/tutorials/efcore-exceptions/exceptions-handling.md

 }
 ```

 You will now start getting a different exception for the different database errors.
-Let's consider the following example when a unique constraint fails you will get the `UniqueConstraintException` exception as shown below.
+Let's consider the following example when a unique constraint fails, you will get the `UniqueConstraintException` exception as shown below.

 ```csharp
 using (BookStore context = new BookStore())